Jib667/Watchdog/README.md

 # Watchdog - Congressional Monitoring Platform

-Watchdog is a web application designed to provide citizens with accessible information about the U.S. Congress.
-It allows users to explore data on current members of the House and Senate, their committee assignments, and basic biographical information.
+Watchdog is a web application designed to provide citizens with accessible and performant information about the U.S. Congress.
+It allows users to explore data on current members of the House and Senate, their committee assignments, and detailed vote histories.

 ## Project Structure